rvaughan/wrc-timing/README.md

   --year INTEGER  Year results are required for (defaults to current year) --dbname TEXT   SQLite database name
   --help          Show this message and exit.

+NAME:  Should be the name of a rally stage. e.g. mexico
   ```

   ```